badu/badu.github.io/_content/about.md

 to program or the fact that I know the assembly language for 8086 CPUs.

-The reason for this section here is not to brag about my accomplishments, but that I feel that there is no faster way to get introduced, other than briefly present my journey.
+The reason for this section here is not to brag about my accomplishments, but that I feel that there is no faster way to get introduced, other than briefly presenting my journey.

 I have grouped some of my experiences by categories, presenting you briefly with what I have learned in my life (not only as a developer) along the way.

 #### Videos

-A large project I've been working on was code named `Fluvi`.
+A large project I've been working on was code-named `Fluvi`.

-It was the era of Adobe Flash, Flex and all the neat work that Adobe did to push the browser experience farther.
+It was the era of Adobe Flash, Flex and all the neat work that Adobe did to push the browser experience further.

 What could you do with Fluvi : you could deliver recorded videos or live streams to Internet consumers.
 The live streaming was done with `Wowza Media Server`, which was written in Java and you could develop plugins for it.
 As a side note, because of Wowza, I've started my Java era.

-Fluvi had an automated workflow for uploading videos to a server cluster from which those videos were tagged using metadata, encoded to various formats (e.g. ".mp4" to ".flv").
+Fluvi had an automated workflow for uploading videos to a server cluster from which those videos were tagged using metadata, and encoded to various formats (e.g. ".mp4" to ".flv").
 We've called that `transcoding`.
-That's how I gained experience in video encoding, decoding, streaming and all the real time related problems.
+That's how I gained experience in video encoding, decoding, streaming, and all the real-time related problems.

-All video content could be used either as an embed video in an article (using integration with content management systems) or as a standalone solution using a video portal.
+All video content could be used either as an embedded video in an article (using integration with content management systems) or as a standalone solution using a video portal.

-Fluvi was also an archive system for videos and other resources as well, so we had to build an Elasticsearch based search engine.
+Fluvi was also an archive system for videos and other resources as well, so we had to build an Elasticsearch-based search engine.

-Both player and portal were customizable in terms of look-and-feel and their tools for skinning them.
-This customization could be done for each client-company.
+Both player and portal were customizable in terms of look and feel and their tools for skinning them.
+This customization could be done for each client company.

-The live broadcasting tool (code named Livecaster), allowed users to control a live event and combine video with synchronized slides, near or on top of the player.
-Livecaster was suitable for transmission of press conferences, lectures, council meetings.
+The live broadcasting tool (code-named Livecaster), allowed users to control a live event and combine video with synchronized slides, near or on top of the player.
+Livecaster was suitable for transmission of press conferences, lectures, and council meetings.

-For live events the participants that were attending the event via Internet, could post live questions that were sent in real time to the moderators (and, of course, the answers were live).
+For live events, the participants that were attending the event via Internet, could post live questions that were sent in real-time to the moderators (and, of course, the answers were live).

 Last but not least, I've built an Android application, packed with `Adobe AIR` and written entirely in ActionScript that allowed live webcasts from an Android device.
 The application connected to Fluvi backend and started to stream from the mobile-phone video camera.
-In order to save mobile-phone battery and optimize application's speed, I've used OpenGL capabilities.
+In order to save mobile-phone battery and optimize the application's speed, I've used OpenGL capabilities.

 As you can tell, this was probably the most experience bringer project of them all : Java, live streaming, heavy search